bkvillalobos/coding-assignment/README.md

 # coding-assignment

 ## Approach
-This solution was designed to be modular, reusable, and tolarant of changes to the input data sets. `metric_calculator` is implemented such that it can be imported and integrated into a production system as-is.
+This solution was designed to be modular, reusable, and tolerant of changes to the input data sets. `metric_calculator` is implemented such that it can be imported and integrated into a production system as-is.
 I started with an exploratory ipython notebook session (exploratory.ipynb) and designed the algorithm and architechture based on what I discovered there.

 Assumes installation of pandas and numpy.